krokedil/billmate-order-mangement-for-woocommerce/src/readme.txt

 * A SSL Certificate is required.

 == Changelog ==
+= 2021.01.19    - version 1.0.0 =
+* Release       - First release of new Billmate Order Management for WooCommerce

 = 2020.12.17    - version 0.2.1 =
 * Fix           - Don't make activate payment request if payment was made via a direct payment method.